ricesush1/RiceSushi/pages/TPT.md

 ### questions
-1. Describe PII you have seen on project in CompSci Principles. you can see a student's first and last name in their repository and github pages, but that is the extent of it.
+1. Describe PII you have seen on project in CompSci Principles.
+- you can see a student's first and last name in their repository and github pages, but that is the extent of it.
 2. What are your feelings about PII and your exposure?
-Personal information should only be exposed to trusted people and sources
+- Personal information should only be exposed to trusted people and sources
 3. Describe good and bad passwords?
-What is another step that is used to assist in authentication. bed passwords are either too common or too easy to bruteforce (ie. 12345678 or qwerty). two factor authentication can be used as a second layer of security on top of a password (ie. authenticator app or sms verification)
+What is another step that is used to assist in authentication.
+- bad passwords are either too common or too easy to bruteforce (ie. 12345678 or qwerty). two factor authentication can be used as a second layer of security on top of a password (ie. authenticator app or sms verification)
-4. Try to describe Symmetric and Asymmetric encryption. symmetric encryption uses one key for encryption, and asymmetric uses 2 keys for encryption, one public and one private.
+4. Try to describe Symmetric and Asymmetric encryption.
+- symmetric encryption uses one key for encryption, and asymmetric uses 2 keys for encryption, one public and one private.
-5. Provide and example of encryption we used in deployment. when we used certbot to add https certification, that was an example of encryption
+5. Provide and example of encryption we used in deployment.
+- when we used certbot to add https certification, that was an example of encryption
 6. Describe a phishing scheme you have learned about the hard way.
-Describe some other phishing techniques. i am pretty good at not clicking on suspicious emails, but i have gotten a ton of spam emails. the most common scheme i have seen tries to get the user to give tech support control of their computer to try and get banking details
+Describe some other phishing techniques.
+- i am pretty good at not clicking on suspicious emails, but i have gotten a ton of spam emails. the most common scheme i have seen tries to get the user to give tech support control of their computer to try and get banking details

 # TPT 5.3-5.4